rozlynboutin/microbiome_helper/CBW-2016-PICRUSt-tutorial.md

 This plot shows that the large increase in K00449 within sample 25 is contributed by the genus ''Citrobacter''.

+### PICRUSt in STAMP (optional)

+Microbiome Helper provides several scripts for converting BIOM files into STAMP including those from PICRUSt.

-You can use STAMP with the corrected OTU table by first converting it using the Microbiome Helper script:
+First, we can use STAMP with the corrected OTU table by first converting it using the Microbiome Helper script:

      biom_to_stamp.py -m taxonomy otus_corrected.biom > otus_corrected.spf

-Then we use a script from Microbiome Helper to convert the BIOM file into a STAMP profile file:
+Alternatively, we can convert the BIOM file containing the PICRUSt KO predictions into a STAMP profile file:

+    biom_to_stamp.py -m KEGG_Description ko_predictions.biom > ko_predictions.spf

+Can do the same with the Pathway predictions:

     biom_to_stamp.py -m KEGG_Pathways pathway_predictions.biom > pathway_predictions.spf

 Now download the pathway_predictions.spf file and the map.tsv file to your local computer and load these files within STAMP (File->Load).